chillancezen/ZeldaOS.x86_64/README.md

 #  ZeldaOS.x86_64

 `The 64bit version of ZeldaOS which is still written by C&GAS from scratch for study use.
-Its main goal this time is to support SMP and virtualization.`
+Its main goal this time is to support SMP and virtualization. it's able to run a game: tetris inside guest OS`
 [![asciicast](https://asciinema.org/a/5qJG94cGhMy1M0PTzHGqruEGS.svg)](https://asciinema.org/a/5qJG94cGhMy1M0PTzHGqruEGS)

 ### how to build and run it?